hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/csv2_groups.rst

    * Format: String(32)
    * Synopsis:
-      Is a unique arbitrary short name identifying the group and possibly its' purpose.
+      Is a unique arbitrary short name identifying the group.

 Columns: